mtwasetku-ui/physioto/src/content/blog/mobile-physiotherapy-home-visits.md

 ### Step 5 Your first visit

-Michael will introduce himself and begin with a detailed clinical conversation about your condition, history, and goals.
+Micheal will introduce himself and begin with a detailed clinical conversation about your condition, history, and goals.
 He will conduct a physical assessment in your home environment — observing how you move in your actual space.
 He will explain his findings in plain language, begin hands-on treatment where appropriate, provide a personalized home exercise program, and discuss a plan for ongoing care.
 You will never be pressured to commit to a treatment plan on the day.

 ### Step 6 Ongoing care

 Subsequent visits build on the first assessment, progressing your exercise programe, delivering hands-on treatment, and adjusting the approach based on your response.
-Michael communicates with your GP and other treating health professionals as needed, with your consent.
+Micheal communicates with your GP and other treating health professionals as needed, with your consent.
 Visit frequency is determined by your clinical needs — we will always recommend the minimum visits needed to achieve your goals, not the maximum your funding will cover.

 ---